For years now, big brands like Gillette have dominated the shaving market with smart marketing.

-Another product making a comeback is the safety razor thanks to Vloggers like GeoFatBoy and Nick Shaves who educate their viewers on the right wet shaving techniques.
+Another product making a comeback is the safety razor thanks to Vloggers like GeoFatBoy and Nick Shaves, who educate their viewers on the right wet shaving techniques.

-Despite the resurgent popularity a lot of people still don’t know about this product and its benefits.
+Despite the resurgent popularity, a lot of people still don’t know about this product and its benefits.

 And we’ll talk about all these in this guide.

 Now I’m not trying to dissuade you from buying a cartridge razor because I use them on my beard-less mug.

-I’ll keep this as subjective as possible and focus on the numbers and science between these two products to give you as much factual information as possible to help you make the best choice for you needs.
+I’ll keep this as subjective as possible and focus on the numbers and science between these two products to give you as much factual information as possible to help you make the best choice for your needs.